 Many e-cigarette companies market their product as a tool to help smokers guit.
 However, the FDA's Center for Drug Evaluation and Research has not approved e-cigarettes as a safe or effective method to help smokers guit.
 Instead of guitting, many e-cigarette users are continuing to use e-cigarettes while still using conventional cigarettes, as nicotine dependence can develop from e-cigarettes, just as it can with other tobacco products.
-Until the FDA approves a specific electronic nicotine delivery system or e-cigarette as safe and effective for use as a tobacco cessation aid, the American Lung Association does not support using them for cessation, nor does it support any direct or implied claims that e-cigarettes help smokers quit.
+Until the FDA approves a specific electronic nicotine delivery system or e-cigarettes as safe and effective for use as a tobacco cessation aid, the American Lung Association does not support using them for cessation, nor does it support any direct or implied claims that e-cigarettes help smokers quit.
+Youth and E-Cigarettes Youth are using e-cigarettes at increasing and alarming rates.

-Youth and E-cigarettes

-Youth are using e-cigarettes at increasing and alarming rates.
 According to the Centers for Disease Control and Prevention (CDC), e-cigarette use among both high school and middle school students tripled in one year, and youth use of e-cigarettes has now surpassed youth cigarette smoking.
 According to experts, marketing campaigns often target certain younger age groups.
 They use advertising techniques that "glamorize" or lure the user by comparing the taste to sweet "candy-like flavors."
 They also offer information about online access for purchasing e-cigarettes.
+Bottom Line Scientists are still learning about the long-term harmful effects to the lungs from the ingredients in e-cigarettes.
+However, the CDC and American Lung Association have determined that the use of e-cigarettes, or vaping, is unsafe and dangerous for kids, teens and young adults.
+The FDA's Youth Tobacco Prevention Plan includes action to stop youth use of tobacco products, especially e-cigarettes, by preventing youth access to these products, curbing marketing aimed at youth and educating teens about the dangers of using e-cigarettes.